Sc0rPi0nS/Sc0rPi0nS/README.md

-Oh! hello Traveler, My name is Can :candy:
+Oh! hello Traveler, My name is Can :hand:
 ==============================================================================================================================

 Information Technology